skohlmann/jan/README.md

 In JIRA fields can be nested.
 This means a field can have additional fields.
 In such case the field must be described with a a field name path.
 The first part of the field name path is the *root* field.
 An undefined list of child path elements can follow.
-To distinguish between the path elements two colon characters are used.
+To distinguish between the path elements two colon (`U+003a`) characters are used as field path name delimiter.

 For example: